• Loading stock data...

 NCAA employees themselves were unaware the documents were missing.
 During a pre-recorded deposition, a plaintiff lawyer informed former NCAA researcher Todd Petr that an entire shelflist titled “NCAA Sports Sciences Collection” — including Sports Injuries handbooks from 1934-61 — had vanished.

 “You’re telling me that all of these documents are missing from the library?”
-Petr, who created some of the items, responded.
-When asked whether Petr might have “any explanation” as to why the documents are gone, he said: “No, I don’t.”
+Petr responded.
+When asked whether Petr might have any explanation as to why the documents are gone, he said: “No, I don’t.”

 As part of research for the case, Casper was able to find some documents in university-specific libraries, like at DePaul.
 But he confirmed that the NCAA’s own collections did not contain them.